epam/TimebaseCryptoConnectors/docs/developer.md

 We have developed a Universal Format [API](https://github.com/epam/TimebaseCryptoConnectors/blob/main/docs/universal.md) to consume market data from different vendors of any level of granularity and effectively map it on the TimeBase [data model](#data-model).
 It includes classes that represent L1, L2, and even L3 market data, you can use later to build your Order Book.

-> Refer to the [developer tutorials](https://github.com/epam/TimebaseCryptoConnectors#developer-tutorials) for details.

 ## Data Model

 Received market data is organized in so-called Packages. `PackageHeader` class represents a package of any type of data.
 It includes fields that describe a message type and a message body: